Home Crosses Pagan symbols & customs Site search

 Blood-sucking bats do, of course, exist.
 But only in South America, not Europe.
 Nevertheless, Europe has plenty of ancient folklore about demons who have secured immortality by drinking the blood of their victims.
 Bats are nocturnal and have long been associated with omens so their inclusion in the Dracula story is not surprising.

-Count Dracula was a fictional character but there actually was a medieval aristocrat called Dracula in Transylvania.
-The king of Hungary, Croatia and Bohemia was Sigismund of Luxembourg.
-He was also the Holy Roman Emperor and founded an order of knights known as the Order of the Dragon.
-Their role was to defend the Roman Empire from Muslims.
+The king of Hungary, Croatia and Bohemia, was Sigismund of Luxembourg.
+He was also the Holy Roman Emperor and founded an order of knights known as the Order of the Dragon and their role was to defend the Roman Empire from Muslims.
 The son of one of these knights became a hero in Romania for protecting them from the invading Ottomans.
 His name was Vlad III Dracula and was Prince of Wallachia in the 15th century.
 He is better known as 'Vlad the Impaler', infamous for killing tens of thousands of people he didn't like very much, by impaling them with a stake.

 We may never know why he was so sadistic toward Muslims captives, but it's worth noting that he'd been held hostage by the Ottomans and his elder brother had been tortured to death by them.
-'Revenge is sweet' they say, and today's politicians and security forces should remember this when we torture prisoners in our military prisons.2
+'Revenge is sweet' they say, and today's politicians and security forces should remember this when we torture prisoners in our military prisons.

 Woodblock print of Vlad III Dracula (Vlad the Impaler) enjoying lunch whilst surveying impaled corpses